Essays

 Not only has technology improved our lives through convenience, it has improved our lives through efficiency.
 The time saved by machines doing most of the work leaves more time for people to develop their personal goals or to just relax.
 Years ago, when doing laundry could take all day, there wasn’t time left over to read or go to school or even just to take a leisurely walk.
 The opposing view might argue that people misuse their increased free time sitting around and watching television.
 While some people have health problems as a result of technology, by far, lives are improved.
 Nowadays, people have more time and energy than ever to simply enjoy their lives and pursue their goals thanks to the efficiency of modern technology.

-Notice how these proof paragraphs stick to one proof point introduced in the topic sentences in red.
-These three paragraphs, not only support the original thesis, but go on to give details and explanations which explain the proof point in the topic sentence.
+Notice how these proof paragraphs stick to one proof point introduced in the topic sentences.
+These three paragraphs, not only support the original thesis, but go on to give details and explanations that explain the proof point in the topic sentence.

 Some instructors would like a rebuttal paragraph which raises the opposing arguments and explains why they are not valid instead of addressing opposition within the paragraphs as appropriate as shown in the above essay.
 In that case, the rebuttal should go before the conclusion.